 Whichever, when a local show pony like Mo Farah who had no intention of completing the race dominates race news coverage, which he did, it’s a clear indication that running has a problem that fast times alone cannot solve.
 What London 2013 revealed was the continuing lack of connection between an audience and the current crop of the world’s top distance runners.
 And one wonders whether the sport either notices or cares.

 Sunday’s unfortunate collision between wheelchair world record holder Josh Cassidy of Canada and Ethiopia’s Women’s Olympic Marathon champion Tiki Gelana at a 15K aid station, while regrettable, is a simple enough problem to correct.
 Just start the wheelchairs ahead of the runners like every other marathon in the world does.
-But how to correct the lack of rooting interest in the sport of marathon running is quite another issue, altogether, and one that Mo Farah can only do so much to improve when he laces up for real in London 2014.
+How to correct the lack of rooting interest in the sport of marathon in general, however, is quite another issue, and one that Mo Farah can only do so much to improve when he laces up for real in London 2014.
 Maybe he can convince his training mate and fellow Olympic track medalist Galen Rupp of the United States to join him against the big cats from East Africa, because unless we find a way to broaden fan interest beyond the Horn of Africa, this sport will continue to slide toward Mo Farah-like gimmicks and the increasing emphasis on the dog-and-pony show behind.

 I can hear the howls already.
 But the East Africans are not the culprits, though they are the public face, and thus bear a modicum of responsibility.
 It’s more the sport’s overseers who must shoulder responsibility by first acknowledging the problem, then addressing it.